EXP-code/EXP-container/README.md

 2. *HPCCM* - EXP is built inside of the containr using NVidia HPC Container Maker

+These recipes are still _experimental_.
+Please help us make these better by posting issues on the GitHub repository and contributing improvements through PRs.

 ## Organization

 | Directory    | Contents |